geopython/diving-into-pygeoapi/workshop/content/docs/advanced/ui-custom-templates.md

 ## jinja2

-The [jinja2](https://jinja.palletsprojects.com/en/2.9.x/intro/) is a common templating concept in the python community.
+The [jinja2](https://jinja.palletsprojects.com/en/2.9.x/intro/) is a common templating concept in the Python community.
 With a minimal background on HTML you'll be able to make small customisations.
 Most likely to override is the [_base.html](https://github.com/geopython/pygeoapi/blob/master/pygeoapi/templates/_base.html) template, which defines the header and footer of the page.
 The fragment below defines the footer of the page, notice the parameters in curly braces, which are replaced by dynamic content.

 ``` {.html linenums="1"}
  <footer class="sticky">